Consistency Models in Distributed Systems: Complete Guide

 - Some gossip protocols: theoretically unbounded, practically O(log N)

-Session Consistency and PRAM
+Session Consistency Models

 Session Consistency